MBA in Marketing Salary and Career Outlook

 Chief Marketing Officer

-Chief marketing officers make one of the highest average salaries among graduates with an MBA in marketing, earning an average of $173,594 per year.
-These professionals approve all marketing materials and oversee all aspects of a company’s marketing efforts.
+Chief marketing officers make one of the highest average salaries among graduates with an MBA in marketing: $175,470 as of January 2022.
+These professionals approve all marketing materials and oversee their companies' marketing efforts.

-Chief marketing officers collaborate with creative professionals, such as photographers, filmmakers, copywriters, and graphic designers, to ensure every marketing piece resonates with the target audience.
+Chief marketing officers collaborate with creative professionals such as photographers, filmmakers, copywriters, and graphic designers.
+This ensures every marketing piece resonates with the target audience.

 Market Research Analyst